Plymouth Valiant: Sweden

+Switzerland

+The third generation Plymouth Valiant was assembled by AMAG Automobil- und Motoren at their assembly plant in Schinznach.
+Assembly was meticulous and took over 148 hours of manual work per car (as opposed to approximately 6 hours to make one vehicle in the United States.)
+With the slogan "added value through Swiss assembly" the Valiant was marketed and sold successfully as a mid-range touring car.
+The vehicles were assembled with a high percentage of local content including glass, carpets, seats, and radiators.
+In 1972, Valiant assembly was discontinued.

-United Kingdom (1959-1976)
+United Kingdom (1960–1976)

-Chryslers were imported into the United Kingdom throughout the 20th Century, sourced from both the United States or Canada in factory right-hand drive.
+Valiants were imported into the United Kingdom throughout the production period, sourced from both the United States or Canada in factory right-hand drive.
 Chrysler International in Belgium was in charge of all European imports.
+The Valiant made its public debut in 1959 at the 44th British International Motor Show in London, England.
 The U.K received RHD Plymouth Valiants as well as other Chrysler and Dodge vehicles until 1967 whereupon it was decided by Chrysler International that all RHD markets would thereafter be supplied with vehicles from Australia (with the exception of South Africa which continued to build U.S-derived models until 1972 before it too switched to Australian models.)
 Chrysler's European head office appointed Chrysler Motors Ltd. to be the Australian-import concessionaires for the U.K, and Warwick Wright Ltd. to be the distributors.
-The announcement was made in Autocar magazine, on 16th October 1966.
+The announcement was made in Autocar magazine, on 16 October 1966.

 The Australian VC, VE, and VF Valiant models were thereafter imported to the U.K in saloon (sedan) and estate (station wagon) form, with the VIP model added in 1969.
 Rootes Group dealers sold the Australian Valiants on a shared-commission basis with Warwick Wright.
 Australian VG, VH, VJ, and VK Valiants continued to be sold in the U.K throughout the 1970s, including the Australian Valiant Charger coupe and long-wheelbase Chrysler By Chrysler.
 Imports ceased after 1976.

 In popular culture

-Lloyd Haynes's character Pete Dixon in the late 1960s-early 1970s US television show Room 222 drives a red 1963 Plymouth Valiant Signet convertible.

-Collectibility

-The Valiant is a collectable car today, particularly early models, as they are rarer.
-However, very few early Valiants survive as, until recently, few collectors considered sedans attractive; therefore, outstanding examples fetch high appraisal values today.
+Steven Spielberg's early directorial debut, the television movie Duel, prominently featured an orange 1970 Plymouth Valiant, driven by the protagonist, Dennis Weaver.
+When the film was expanded by 14 minutes for international theatrical release, a nearly-identical 1971 Valiant was used for additional scenes.
+The choice of the Valiant, according to Spielberg, was not so much for the model of the car, but rather the bright red color (which would photograph well against the high desert landscape of the filming location, near Acton, California).

+The 1997 episode of Everybody Loves Raymond titled "The Car" is about Frank Barone selling his 1972 Valiant to Raymond.
+The car is shown not to be very dependable due to its age, but Ray wanted to buy it for nostalgic reasons.